microsoft/qsharp-language/Specifications/Language/2_Statements/Conjugations.md

     }
 ```

 The temporary storage qubit `anc` is automatically cleaned up before it is released at the end of the operation.
 The statements in the `within` block are applied first, followed by the statements in the `apply` block, and finally, the automatically generated adjoint of the `within` block is applied to clean up the temporary qubit `anc`.

 > [!NOTE]
 > Returning control from within the `apply` block is not yet supported.
 However, it may be supported in the future.
 The expected behavior, in this case, is to evaluate the returned value before the adjoint of the `within` block is run, then release any qubits going out of scope (`anc` in this case), and finally, return control to the callee.
-In short, the statement should behave similarly to a `try-finally` pattern in C#.
+In short, the expression should behave similarly to a `try-finally` pattern in C#.

 ← [Back to Index](https://github.com/microsoft/qsharp-language/tree/main/Specifications/Language#index)